edgeroboticsstudio/.github/profile/README.md

 We are passionate about sharing our work and collaborating with others.
 If you have any questions or need support, please reach out to us !

-- Primary Contact: edgeroboticsstudio@gmail.com
+- Primary Contact : edgeroboticsstudio@gmail.com

 - Team Members:
-  -- Dharmesh Makvana: buildwithdharmesh@gmail.com
+   ○ Dharmesh Makvana : buildwithdharmesh@gmail.com

 <p align="center">
   Made with ❤️ by <b> Edge Robotics Studio </b>